VoronDesign/VoronUsers/printer_mods/LoganFraser/ComboInlet/README.md

 These skirt plates are for the fuse-filter-switch combo c14 inlets.

+Narrow is for narrow switches, metal case up to 48mm width.

+Wide is for wide switches, metal case up to 57mm width.

 The wide one is for the larger switch in Shaffner FN283-10-06 inlets or other equivalent product from a reputable reseller.
 Amazon/Aliexpress not recommended.